 Bladesong: Pairs nicely with Training in War and Song.
-Bladesong gives you a whole bunch of buffs while lasting for a whole minute, and it can even be used twice per short rest.
-There is no reason you shouldn’t use this nearly every battle.
+Bladesong gives you a whole bunch of buffs while lasting for a whole minute.
+Because the number of uses (with the release of Tasha’s Cauldron of Everything) now scales with your proficiency bonus and is only reset with a long rest, it is weaker than it used to be at low levels and much better at a high level.
 The bonus to AC and CON saves to maintain concentration is especially spicy if you cast Haste on yourself.

 Song of Defense: Song of Defense is another way to keep your squishy Bladesinger alive.
 If an incoming attack would cut through your Shield spell, this will at least reduce the damage.